 There are a number of essential nutrients that can be derived from the Ashoka tree.
 It contains tannins, glycoside, essential oils and calcium.
 It also contains carbonic compounds of carbon and iron while the bark of the tree contains ketosterol.

-You can boil the bark to form a thick decoction and apply mustard oil after it gets cold.
-This solution, when applied to boils and acne, produce a very beneficial effect.
+You can boil the bark of Ashoka tree to form a thick decoction and apply mustard oil after it gets cold.
+This solution, when applied to boils and acne, produces a very beneficial effect.

 Regular consumption of Ashoka tree products help to improve your intellect.
 You have to mix equal quantities of Ashoka’s bark and brahmi powder and consume 1 teaspoon of this mixture twice daily with a cup of milk.

-Consumption of herbs from the Ashoka tree helps to remove toxins fromour blood and therefore provides excellent benefits for our skin.
-The herbs help to purify blood and prevent the onset of allergies and other skin disorders.
+Consumption of herbs from the Ashoka tree helps to remove toxins from our blood and therefore provides excellent benefits for our skin.
+Ashoka tree herbs help to purify blood and prevent the onset of allergies and other skin disorders.
 Burn and skin irritations can also be treated by using extracts from the Ashoka tree.

 You can drink few drops of water mixed with crushed flowers of the Ashoka plant to prevent internal bleeding.
 Ashoka flowers also help to prevent hemorrhagic dysentery.
 Thus flowers of Ashoka help to take care of your health.

-Barks or leaves of the Ashoka tree, when consumed, help to remove worms from the stomach and thus provide relief from pain and swelling.
-The bark of the tree also has anti-fungal, anti-bacterial and pain relieving properties.
-Thus it helps to combat both internal and external inflammation and provides relief from burning sensation.
+Ashoka tree Barks or leaves, when consumed, help to remove worms from the stomach and thus provide relief from pain and swelling.
+The bark of the ashoka tree also has anti-fungal, anti-bacterial and pain relieving properties.
+Ashoka tree helps to combat both internal and external inflammation and provides relief from burning sensation.

-People who are suffering from diabetes can use the dried flowers of the tree to treat their ailment.
-The flowers help to check blood sugar levels.
-Herbal supplements prepared from this tree help in the treatment of piles.
-A decoction prepared from the bark of the tree helps to treat internal piles.
+People who are suffering from diabetes can use the dried flowers of the Ashoka tree to treat their ailment.
+The Ashoka flowers help to check blood sugar levels.
+Herbal supplements prepared from this Ashoka tree help in the treatment of piles.
+A decoction prepared from the bark of the Ashoka tree helps to treat internal piles.

 Flowers of the Ashoka tree controls blood loss in stools and thus treats diarrhea without causing any side effects.
 Ashoka tree leaves, flowers and bark can be used a tonic which will provide relief from this painful condition.